-The C++ multimap beginfunction is used to return an iterator referring to the first element of the multimap container.
+The begin method in C++ for multimap is employed to retrieve an iterator pointing to the initial element within the multimap container.

 Syntax